 What it isn’t: Long-term storage.

 4. Third-party logistics

 What it is: The outsourcing of logistics.
-A 3PL handles order fulfillment services for you including warehousing products while replenishing often, inventory management, warehouse picking, packing, shipping, and other services needed to get orders to your customers.
+A 3PL handles order fulfilment services for you including warehousing products while replenishing often, inventory management, warehouse picking, packing, shipping, and other services needed to get orders to your customers.

 Companies often provide tools and technology that connect to your ecommerce store to send orders as they are placed and help manage orders, inventory, and more.

-5. Handling fulfillment in-house
+5. Handling fulfilment in-house

 6 important criteria to choose a warehousing solution